AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 ## Toggle captions off {#toggle}

-If you would rather not have intelligent captions generated, you can toggle this feature off by going to the Line settings gear icon and unchecking **[!UICONTROL Show intelligent captions]**.
+If you would rather not have intelligent captions generated, you can toggle this feature off by going to the Visualization preferences and unchecking **[!UICONTROL Show intelligent captions]**.

 ![caption settings](assets/toggle-captions.png)